 distress.
 You no longer feel motivated as there seems to be no end in sight.

-Here’s a simple trick to help with negative stress management: regard it as a friend, not a foe.
+Here’s a simple trick to deal with stress: regard it as a friend, not a foe.

-Those who experienced a lot of stress but
+Those who experienced a large amount of stress but

 But when you regard stress as useful and the experience as an opportunity to learn and grow, your body’s stress response changes: the blood vessels stay relaxed even if the heart rate is elevated.

-And remember, even positive life changes like your first job or marriage can give you a little stress due to unfamiliarity and anxiety (pre-wedding jitters are so real!).
+And remember, even positive life changes like your first job or marriage can give you a little stress due to unfamiliarity and anxiety.
 These new experiences give us the opportunity to step out of our comfort zone, develop personally and learn new skills.
 In the process, we also become more aware of our strengths and areas for improvements.